 The net score is determined by subtracting the player's handicap from the gross score (number of strokes actually taken).
 In other words, net score is a player's gross score (the actual number of strokes played) minus the strokes his or her course handicap allows to be deducted during the course of the round.

-Net score purpose: to even the playing field, allowing golfers of different levels to compete against one another on equal footing.
+Net score purpose: to even the playing field, allowing golfers of different levels to compete against each other on equal footing.

 A golfer who typically scores 110 will never beat a golfer who typically scores 75 in gross score and will only rarely win a hole off the better player.